genicam/harvesters/README.rst

 Harvester Core
 **************

 Harvester Core is an image acquisition engine.
 No GUI.
-You can use it as an image acquisition library which acquires images from GenTL Producers through the GenTL-Python Binding and control the target device (it's typically a camera) through the GenApi-Python Binding.
+You can use it as an image acquisition library which acquires images from GenTL Producers through the GenTL-Python Binding and controls the target device (it's typically a camera) through the GenApi-Python Binding.

 Harvester Core works as a minimalistic front-end for image acquisition.
 Just importing it from your Python script, you should immediately be able to set images on your table.

 You'll be able to download the these language binding runtime libraries from the `EMVA website <https://www.emva.org/standards-technology/genicam/genicam-downloads/>`_, however, it's not available as of May 2018, because they have not officially released yet.
-Fortunately they are in the final reviewing process so hopefully they'll be release by the end of 2018.
+Fortunately they are in the final reviewing process so hopefully they'll be released by the end of 2018.

-If you don't have to visualize acquired images at high frame rate, the combination of Harvester Core and `Matplotlib <https://matplotlib.org>`_ might be ideal for that purpose.
+If you don't have to care about the display rate for visualizing acquired images, the combination of Harvester Core and `Matplotlib <https://matplotlib.org>`_ might be a realistic option for that purpose.

 Tasks Harvester Core does for you
 =================================

 The main features of Harvester Core are listed as follows:

-* Image acquisition over GenTL Producers
+* Image acquisition through GenTL Producers
 * Multiple loading of GenTL Producers in a single Python script
 * GenICam feature node manipulation of the target device

 Note that the second item implies you can involve multiple types of transport layers in your Python script.
 Each transport layer has own advantages and disadvantages and you should choose appropriate transport layers following your application's requirement.
 You just need to acquire images for some purposes and the GenTL Producers deliver the images somehow.
-It truly is the great benefit of encapsulation by the GenTL Standard!
+It truly is the great benefit of the GenTL Standard!
+And of course, not only GenTL Producers but Harvester Core offer you a way to manipulate multiple devices in a single Python script with an intuitive manner.

-On the other hand, Harvester Core could be considered as a simplified version of the GenTL-Python Binding; actually Harvester Core hides it in its back and shows only intuitive interfaces to its clients.
+On the other hand, Harvester Core could be considered as a simplified version of the GenTL-Python Binding; actually, Harvester Core hides it in its back and shows only intuitive interfaces to its clients.
 Harvester Core just offers you a relationship between you and a device.
 Nothing more.
 We say it again, just you and a device.
 If you need to manipulate more relevant GenTL modules or have to achieve something over a hardcore way, then you should directly work with the GenTL-Python Binding.

 Pixel formats that Harvester Core supports
 ==========================================

-Currently Harvester Core supports the following pixel formats that are defined by the Pixel Format Naming Convention:
+Currently, Harvester Core supports the following pixel formats that are defined by the Pixel Format Naming Convention:

     ``Mono8``, ``Mono10``, ``Mono12``, ``Mono16``, ``RGB8``, ``RGBa8``, ``BayerRG8``, ``BayerGR8``, ``BayerBG8``, ``BayerGB8``, ``BayerRG16``, ``BayerGR16``, ``BayerBG16``, ``BayerGB16``